davekinkead/philosophy/Models of Democracy.md

 Again this distinction between democracy as a reflective process and democracy as a transformative one.
 Is democracy the zero sum aggregation of individual wills or some synergistic whole-is-greater-than-the-parts production of something more. (p232)

-Enlighten political judgment is one that is: (p232)
+Enlighten political judgement is one that is: (p232)

 - fact-regarding
 - future-regarding